mohammadalsukaibi/Evaluate-a-news-article-with-Natural-Language-Processing-master/README.md

 # Evaluate News Article With NLP
 ## project objective

-the aim of the project is to build a web tool that allows the users to run natural language processing on articles using the aulien api.
+the aim of the project is to build a web tool that allows the users to run natural language processing on articles using the aylien api.

 ## Getting started